 News Release

-A Divine Gift of Dance: The BYU Ballroom Dance Company Performs for the King and Queen of Thailand
+A Divine Gift of Dance: The BYU Ballroom Dance Company Performs for the King of Thailand

-On April 30, 2025, 600 dignitaries, including leaders from The Church of Jesus Christ of Latter-day Saints, filled the Aksra Theater King Power in Bangkok in anticipation of King Maha Vajiralongkorn and Queen Suthida’s arrival.
-The occasion of the Royal Couple’s rare appearance was the East Meets West: Celebrating His Majesty the King’s Jubilee performance held in honor of his auspicious 72nd year.
+On April 30, 2025, 600 dignitaries, including leaders from The Church of Jesus Christ of Latter-day Saints, filled the Aksra Theatre King Power in Bangkok in anticipation of King Maha Vajiralongkorn and Queen Suthida’s arrival.
+The occasion for the royal couple’s rare appearance was the East Meets West: Celebrating His Majesty the King’s Jubilee performance, held in honor of his 72nd year.
 The world-renowned Brigham Young University (BYU) Ballroom Dance Company traveled from America for it.

-Elder Kelly Johnson from the Church’s Asia Area presidency, Vice President Steve Hafen from Church-affiliated BYU and their spouses joined the greeting party comprising His Excellency Pridiyathorn Devakul, event Advisory Committee chairman, Dr. Bhichit Rattakul, Organizing Committee and BYU alumni representative, and event chairperson Her Excellency Benchapa Krairiksh.
+Elder Kelly R. Johnson, from the Church’s Asia Area Presidency; Vice President Steve Hafen, from Church-affiliated BYU; and their spouses joined the greeting party comprising His Excellency Pridiyathorn Devakula, event advisory committee chairman; Dr. Bhichit Rattakul, Organizing Committee and BYU alumni representative; and event chairperson, Her Excellency Benchapa Krairiksh.

 A Performance of a Lifetime

-Before the show, Their Majesties granted the Company a once-in-a-lifetime photograph together.
-The King also gifted event sponsors mementos, including Elder Johnson, key BYU staff and student representatives of the dance and technical teams.
-As the program commenced with Thai classical dances from the esteemed Rajini and Rajinibon schools, the Company’s 32 elite dancers prepared to give the performance of a lifetime.
+Before the show, their majesties granted the dance company a once-in-a-lifetime photograph together.
+The king also gifted mementos to the event sponsors, including Elder Johnson, key BYU staff and student representatives of the dance and technical teams.
+As the program commenced with Thai classical dances from the esteemed Rajini and Rajinibon schools, the company’s 32 elite dancers prepared to give the performance of a lifetime.

 byubdcbkk8.jpeg